manolodd/fleco/README.md

 # COMPILING FROM SOURCES

-The best option is to download latest compiled stable releases from the releases section of this repository.
-However, if you want to test new features (please, do it and give feedback), you will need to compile the project from sources.
-Follow these steps:
+The optimal course of action entails acquiring the most recent compiled stable releases from the releases section of this repository.
+Nevertheless, if one desires to assess novel functionalities, it becomes imperative to compile the project from its sources.
+The subsequent instructions outline the necessary steps to accomplish this task:

- - Clone the FLECO repo:
+- Clone the FLECO repository:

 ```console
 git clone https://github.com/manolodd/fleco.git
 ```

- - Compile the code and obtain a binary jar including all you need (you will need to install Maven before):
+- To obtain a binary JAR file containing all the necessary components, it is essential to compile the code.
+Prior to that, it is imperative to install Maven:

 ```console
 cd fleco
 mvn package
 ```

 - The jar file will be located in "target" directory.

 ```console
 cd target
 ```
-- Now, run the simulator:
+- Now, run FLECO Studio:

 ```console
 java -jar fleco-{YourVersion}-with-dependencies.jar

 ```
 # THIRD-PARTY COMPONENTS

-OpenSimMPLS uses third-party components each one of them having its own OSS license.
-License compatibility has been taken into account to allow OpenSimMPLS be released under its current OSS licence.
-They are:
+FLECO utilizes several third-party components, each of which is governed by its own open-source software (OSS) license.
+In order to ensure compliance with these licenses, thorough consideration has been given to enable the release of FLECO under its existing OSS license.
+The components integrated within FLECO encompass the following:

 - miglayout-swing 11.1 - BSD-3-clause - https://github.com/mikaelgrev/miglayout
 - miglayout-core 11.1 - BSD-3-clause - https://github.com/mikaelgrev/miglayout